 Currently, the California Minimum Wage is set at $10.50 for large employers, those with 25 or more employees.
 Small employers must pay $10.00 an hour minimum wage.

 The new minimum wage is set with increases over the next 3 years and is set to follow the Consumer Price Index (CPI) for Urban wage earners and clerical workers for the San Francisco-Oakland-San Jose CA metropolitan statistical area.
-The CPI is published by the Department of Labor and measures the prior year’s increases in cost of living.
+The CPI is published by the Department of Labor and measures the prior year’s increases in the cost of living.

 When the bill was passed, Berkeley already had a $12.53 minimum wage on the books.
-The new schedule increases minimum wage each year in October until 2019, when minimum wage is set at $15.00 an hour.
+The new schedule increases minimum wage each year in October until 2019, when the minimum wage is set at $15.00 an hour.
 On Oct 1, 2020, the minimum wage will be set by the CPI.

 |Date of Change||New Minimum Wage||California Minimum Wage for companies over 25 employees.
 California Law updates on January 1 of each year|

 |When the law was passed 2016||$12.53||$10.00|

 |October 1 annually||Set by the Local CPI||$14.00|